gabe00122/personal-site/src/posts/valm.md

 Historically, learned value functions for LLM PPO have usually taken one of two forms.
 The first is to train a value model at roughly LLM scale, which is expensive.
 The second is to attach a small value head to the final hidden state before the language-model projection.
 This is much cheaper, but it creates a different problem: the final hidden state is tightly coupled to the next-token distribution.
 Because almost every direction in the final latent affects the logits, attaching a value loss there risks fighting the policy objective.

 A growing body of evidence suggests that latents from deeper layers of the base model provide better representations for downstream predictions.
-I don't know which layers are most useful, so my approach was to take every n-th latent and map it to a smaller value prediction model.
+PING (https://www.medrxiv.org/content/10.1101/2025.09.17.25336018v1) I don't know which layers are most useful, so my approach was to take every n-th latent and map it to a smaller value prediction model.

 Training an existing policy with a randomly initialized value network could be harmful to the policy (VC-PPO), since the value may be very far from the true mean return.
 One solution is to warm up the value function offline on a frozen policy before online learning.
 However, with a frozen base model, this gives the value network no way to integrate history and context in its own learned way.
 Being able to learn a function of history is particularly important for value prediction because it is a long-term forecast of the future and is highly dependent on the environment state.